HybridOS2/HBDDRMDrivers/README.md

-# DRM Drivers for HybridOS
+# Userland DRM Drivers for HybridOS

-This package contains some sub-drivers for HybridOS 2.0/MiniGUI 5.0.
+This package contains some userland drivers for HybridOS 2.0/MiniGUI 5.0.

-The sub-drivers run under the DRM NEWGAL engine of MiniGUI 5.0.0 or later.
+The userland DRM drivers run under the DRM NEWGAL engine of MiniGUI 5.0.13 or later.

 ## Usage